umijs/dumi/docs/theme/index.md

 If you have created a good dumi theme and want to share it with everyone.

-Please send your theme information through Pull Request [Update to this document](https://github.com/umijs/dumi/edit/master/docs/theme/index.md).
+Please send your theme information through Pull Request [to this document](https://github.com/umijs/dumi/edit/master/docs/theme/index.md).